 Professor Michael Sankey is Director, Learning Transformations Griffith University President of the Australasian Council on Open Distance and eLearning.

 There is no savings agreement and nobody is pleased

 The National Tertiary Education Union responded yesterday to Vice Chancellor Zelinsky who has told staff that in the absence of an agreement with unions the university will have find additional savings from “restructuring, course reviews and other efficiencies,” (CMM yesterday).

-However, NTEU NSW secretary Damien Cahill says this is all down to the VC.
+However, NTEU NSW assistant secretary Damien Cahill says this is all down to the VC.

 Dr Cahill states the union, “was willing to negotiate a variation to the enterprise agreement that secured the economic sustainability of the university whilst also ensuring financial transparency and saving jobs.”
 He argues talks failed over issues including the union’s demand for “enforceable job security provisions.”